Useful

 -

-The ship sails from Incheon at 17:00 on Tuesdays, Thursdays & Saturdays arriving Qingdao at 09:00 next day.
-The one-way fare for the most basic berth is about 110,000 won or 750 RMB.
+The ship sails from Incheon's 2nd International Ferry Terminal at 18:00 on Tuesdays, Thursdays & Saturdays arriving Qingdao at 09:00 next day.
+The one-way fare for a bed in a 4-berth business class cabin is about 88,000 won or 750 RMB.
+The one-way fare with carpet space in a shared area is 76,000 won.
 The operator is Weidong Ferry, www.weidong.com for sailing dates and fares.

 -